Missouri Income Tax Maintenance Fee Credit for Out-of-State Students

 Students entering in January shall be regarded as entering in the immediately preceding fall for purposes of determining previous calendar year.
 For students entering after January, the previous year means the immediate past calendar year ending the previous December 31.

 Students cannot receive a combination of fee-paying college funded scholarships that exceed the maintenance fees.
 For example, a student cannot receive a Board of Trustees Scholarship and Missouri Income Tax Credit to cover the same non-resident fees.
-Questions regarding the above procedures may be directed to the Admissions/ Registration Manager on the campus you plan to attend.
+Questions regarding the above procedures may be directed to the Enrollment Services Manager on the campus you plan to attend.